 Matthews & Associates Attorneys represent Plaintiff

-Mr. Moore’s attorneys, David Matthews and Julie Rhoades of Matthews & Associates Law Firm in Houston, had filed a petition charging Janssen with failure to warn Mr. Moore that Risperdal could cause gynecomastia, a painful condition in which a male develops female-like breasts.
+Mr. Moore’s attorney, David Matthews of Matthews & Associates Law Firm in Houston, had filed a petition charging Janssen with failure to warn Mr. Moore that Risperdal could cause gynecomastia, a painful condition in which a male develops female-like breasts.